 Many people believe that the blockchain and Bitcoin are one and the same, but they are not.
 While Bitcoin does use the blockchain, they are different.
-The blockchain’s applications are far wider than just digital currencies.
+Blockchain applications are far wider than just digital currencies.

 Blockchains can suffer from 51% attacks where malicious users can try to take control of the network.
-However, this is not an easy task, especially for a top-level cryptocurrency like Bitcoin or Ethereum.
+However, this is not an easy task, especially for a top-level cryptocurrencies like Bitcoin or Ethereum.

 It is, however, a possibility, and these attacks have happened before.
-When this happens a blockchain project may need to adapt or restructure to protect itself in the future.
+When this happens a blockchain project may need to be adapted or restructured to protect itself in the future.